andymeneely/squib/docs/dsl/svg.rst

 force_id
   default: ``false``

   if set to ``true``, then this svg will not be rendered at all if the id is empty or nil.
 If not set, the entire SVG is rendered.
-Useful for putting multple icons in a single SVG file.
+Useful for putting multiple icons in a single SVG file.

 width
   default: ``native``